JRiggles/Lospec-Palette-Importer/README.md

 ## Requirements

-This extension has been tested on both Windows and Mac OS (specifically, Windows 11 and Mac OS Sequoia 15.3.2)
+This extension has been tested on both Windows and Mac OS (specifically, Windows 11 and Mac OS Tahoe 26.5.2)

 It is intended to run on Aseprite version 1.3.7 or later and requires API version 28 (as long as you have the latest version of Aseprite, you should be fine!)

-## Permissions
+##
-When you run this plugin for the first time, you'll be aked to grant some permissions.
+When you run this plugin for the first time, you'll be aked to grant some .
 This extension uses `curl` under the hood to get data from Lospec and will need your permission to execute that command.

 When prompted, select the "Give full trust to this script" checkbox and then click "Give Script Full Access":